Thanksgiving Bible Verses for Kids

 Whatever else you may do to underscore the value of gratitude during the Thanksgiving season, one of best things you can do now or at any time of the year is to take your kids to the Bible and let them hear what God Himself has to say about giving thanks.
 As you might imagine, there’s a lot there.

 Keep in mind that God didn’t establish the Thanksgiving holiday.
 God’s expectation would have us to be people of gratitude every day of the year!
 Nonetheless, the Thanksgiving season provides a good opportunity to set aside a day to honor the Lord and thank Him for His abundant blessings.
 Here are some Thanksgiving Bible verses you will want to introduce your kids to when you think about the Thanksgiving season…

-We hope you make good use of this list of Bible verses abut Thanksgiving.
-For other resources about thanksgiving, click here.
+We hope you make good use of this list of Bible verses about gratitude.
+For other resources related to the Thanksgiving season, click here.

 Author, Speaker, Bible Teacher

 See a list of other articles by Rick Edwards.